gauchm/ealstm_regional_modeling/README.md

-# The Proper Care and Feeding of CAMELS: How Limited Training Data Affects Streamflow Prediction Models
+# The Proper Care and Feeding of CAMELS: How Limited Training Data Affects Streamflow Prediction

-This repository accompanies the paper *The Proper Care and Feeding of CAMELS: How Limited Training Data Affects Streamflow Prediction Models* (Gauch et al., 2019), and it is built upon the code from https://github.com/kratzert/ealstm_regional_modeling.
+This repository accompanies the paper *The Proper Care and Feeding of CAMELS: How Limited Training Data Affects Streamflow Prediction* (Gauch et al., 2019).

+It is built upon the code from https://github.com/kratzert/ealstm_regional_modeling.

 ## Content of the repository